BigFatDuck1/falling-ball-js/README.md

 4. When has scrolling reached the bottom of the page?
 This is achieved by three DOM elements: `scrollTop`, `clientHeight`, and `scrollHeight`.

-    -`scrollTop` is the difference between the top of the container and the top of the element _inside_ the container.
+    * `scrollTop` is the difference between the top of the container and the top of the element _inside_ the container.
 When no scrolling has happened yet, `scrollTop = 0` because the top of the container coincides (occupies the same position) as the top of the element inside the container.
 Subsequent scrolling changes `scrollTop` to equal whatever the distance is between the top of the element (which is now unseen, because it is above the viewport) and the top of the container.

     In this case, the container is set to `document.documentElement`, which just so happens is equal to the root element as well as the viewport:\